-- Scotland Office, Oil and Gas Authority, Department for Business, Energy & Industrial Strategy, The Rt Hon Greg Clark MP, and The Rt Hon David Mundell MP
+- Office of the Secretary of State for Scotland, Oil and Gas Authority, Department for Business, Energy & Industrial Strategy, The Rt Hon Greg Clark MP, and The Rt Hon David Mundell MP

 - Part of:

 - UK energy security, Exploration and production, Fields and wells, Infrastructure and decommissioning, and Oil and gas licensing